Feuillant (political group): History

 In March 1792, in retaliation for their opposition to war with Austria the Feuillant ministers were forced out by the Girondins.
 Labelled by their opponents as royalists, they were targeted after the fall of the monarchy.
-In August 1792, a list of 841 members was published and they were arrested and tried for treason.
+In August 1792, a list of 841 members was published, and they were arrested and tried for treason.
 Barnave was guillotined on 29 November 1793.

-The name survived for a few months as an insulting label for moderates, royalists and aristocrats.
+The name survived for a few months as an insulting label for moderates, royalists, and aristocrats.

 Ideology and views

 The Feuillant party was formed to protect a conception of power.
 Its goals were to neutralize royalists by gaining the support of the moderate right, to isolate the democrats from the majority of patriotic deputies, to withstand Jacobin influences, and to terminate societies that threatened the independence of the National Assembly.
 As a result, the Feuillants were attacked from both the left and the right.

 The Feuillants were against passive citizens being enlisted in the National Guard.
 They believed the only way to have a strong army was for it to be structured.
-"By favoring elimination of 'passive citizens' from the National Guard (27 April 1791), remaining silent during the debate on the right to petition and post bills, opposing the political emancipation of the blacks (11–15 May 1791), the triumvirs exhausted their popularity within the space of a few months."
+By favouring elimination of perceived passive citizens from the National Guard (27 April 1791), remaining silent during the debate on the right to petition and post bills, and opposing the political emancipation of the blacks (11–15 May 1791), the triumvirs exhausted their popularity within the space of a few months.
 They asserted that if the blacks were emancipated, the main source of France's income would be lost.
 The sugar fields in Saint-Domingue could be taken over and land might also be lost.